pluwum/react-shoppinglist/README.md

 # Tests

+After succesfully setting up the application, run the following to test.

+`npm run test`

 # Contributors

 This project was made posible by [myself](https://github.com/pluwum) and the wonderful ladies and gentlemen of CH3 and CH21.